burakssener/Kesis/basicsocial/readme.md

-# KESIS: A Social Media for Private Communities
+# Kesis: A Social Media for Private Communities

 # Video Demo:
 To learn better in a shorter time,[Watch this short video!](google.com)

-## What is KESIS?
+## What is Kesis?

-This is KESIS.
+This is Kesis.
 You can find your community that you are seeking here!

 ## Features
 KESIS is a social media that allows you: